I thought I would share another parenting experience, where I was the bad guy, again, in the hope YOU can avoid it.

 Here’s the sad parenting part of the story.

 First, I told him these were poor results (as if he didn’t know, remember, he’s a straight-A student).
-In real lousy parenting form, I added the line teens love, “these results were well below our expectations!”
+In the basic lousy parenting form, I added the line teens love, “these results were well below our expectations!”

 I then dug in, with a less-than-compassionate tone, “what the heck happened here?
 Did you even try?”

-Then, I even upped the stakes, “did you cheat and just copy someone else?”
+Then, I upped the stakes, “did you cheat and copy someone else?”

 He looked befuddled and said he had no idea what went wrong.
-The only thing he said was, “They seemed like they were all trick questions, so I did take my time and ended up not finishing every section!”
+He only said, “They seemed like they were all trick questions, so I took my time and ended up not finishing every section!”

 My wife dug deeper into the results.
-In one section, he got 7 out of 42 questions right.
+In one section, he got 7 out of 42 questions correct.
 7 of 42!!!

 More denials from my son.
 More consternation from his parents.